Omycron83/Notes/ML/Markov Chains.md

 In the discrete case, one can nicely reformulate this as:
 $P(X_n = x_n | X_{n-1} = x_{n-1}, …, X_0 = x_0) = P(X_n = x_n | X_{n-1} = x_{n-1})$
-I.e. a stochastic process fulfills the Markov property if the probability of the It is to note that
+I.e. a stochastic process fulfills the Markov property if the probability of the It is to note that the state space cannot